≪ Go to our review of Electric Skateboards

 We split the test up into six metrics, and detail what the Metroboard did well, and where it fell flat in the text below.

 Speed was our most important metric, comprising 25% of the total score.
 This score was determined by the results of two tests, tested maximum speed, and acceleration.
 The Metroboard did fairly well, earning an overall score of 6 out of 10.
 First, we determined the top speed of each model.
 We gave the Metroboard plenty of runway to build up to its top speed, then timed how long it took to complete a 200' test section.
-You can see how this board stacked up in the chart below.
+View the chart below to see how it stacked up against the competition.

 This board hit a respectable 17.65 mph.
 Our acceleration test was conducted in a similar way, except the board was started from a standstill.
 This board did very well and had great acceleration, but the one-wheel drive proved problematic.